 Tinea or ringworm is a fungal infection caused by a group of fungus known as dermatophytes.

-The name 'ringworm' is a misnomer and they are not caused by worms.
+The name 'ringworm' is a misnomer, and worms do not cause them.
 The name is due to the ring-like appearance of the rash.

 It appears as a red rash with scales which is round in shape.
-You can observe a lot of red bumps (boils) at the edges and the center will be clear without much redness or scales.
-As the disease progresses, there will be many such rings forming a large patch of redness, studded with boils, small bumps, and scales.
+You can observe a lot of red bumps (boils) at the edges, and the center will be clear without much redness or scales.
+As the disease progresses, many such rings form a large patch of redness, studded with boils, small bumps, and scales.

 Tinea is intensely itchy.
-Tinea on the scalp can be painful when there are many boils together forming an entity called kerion which is more common in children than adults.
+Tinea on the scalp can be painful when many boils together form an entity called kerion, which is more common in children than adults.

 1. Wear dry loose cotton clothes.
 Try to find inner garments which are 100 % pure cotton.
 Make use of fans or air conditioners at night to keep the affected part well ventilated.

-2. Take bath twice a day.
+2. Take a bath twice a day.
 Always use lukewarm water.
 Avoid using very hot water.
-Hot water favors fungal growth on the body.
-Wash the affected parts with cold water once you are done taking bath.
+Hot water favors fungal growth in the body.
+Wash the affected parts with cold water once you are done taking a bath.
 Always use a fresh dry towel to wipe off water from the body.
-Make sure skin folds are totally dry before wearing clothes.
+Make sure skin folds are dry before wearing clothes.

 3. Use antifungal dusting powders for your skin folds such as underarms, thigh folds, below breasts, and between the toes.